 But it was Chevy that revived the two door again, as a fresh new body style of the all-new 1964 Chevelle.
 It had a very obvious Nomad-inspired side window treatment and B-pillar, but was available only as a low-trim Chevelle 300.

-Why Chevrolet bother to tool this up, when none of the other competing intermediates were offering a two-door wagon is hard to fathom in the first place.
+Why Chevrolet bothered to tool this up, when none of the other competing intermediates were offering a two-door wagon might be hard to fathom, except for the fact that the new El Camino shared much of its body structure, minus the roof.
 But having done so, why they didn’t offer it as a sporty Nomad is even harder comprehend.
 Can you imagine what a cult status a ’65 Malibu Nomad SS 396 would have?

 Needless to say, these ’64 – ’65 Chevelle 300 two-door wagons have pretty much all been appropriated by the go-fast crowd, for obvious reasons.
 And who can blame them, since Chevy missed out on such an opportunity to revive the Nomad.